phuc1nguyen/react-to-do-list/README.md

 ### What I learned

 * Remember the rules of hooks
-* Working on different branches of Git
+* Working on different branches of Git, learn more about pull requests, merging branches

 ### What to improve

 * Toasts for notifications instead of window.alert
-* Learn more about pull requests, branches merging (on command line)
+* Track number of tasks on each tabs